University Pain and Spine Center

 Up to 40% of Americans experience sciatica at some point during their lives.
-If you have lower back pain and numbness that shoots through one or both of your legs, contact the University Pain Medicine Center in Murray Hill, New York City, and New Jersey, for diagnosis and treatment.
-You don’t need to live with sciatica — call the University Pain Medicine Center, or schedule a consultation online today.
+If you have lower back pain and numbness that shoots through one or both of your legs, contact the University Pain and Spine Center in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, for diagnosis and treatment.
+You don’t need to live with sciatica — call the University Pain and Spine Center, or schedule a consultation online today.

 This condition is an irritation or compression of one or more nerve roots in the lumbar spine.
 Because these nerves travel to the hips, buttocks, legs and feet, an injury in the lumbar spine can cause symptoms in these areas.
 Sciatica may result from a variety of problems with the bones and tissues of the lumbar spinal column.